Click on any of the photos or names below to learn more about the individuals that work at Milestone Financial Associates.

 Jeffrey Hegedus

-Jeffrey Hegedus - Financial Planning Assistant
+Jeffrey Hegedus Financial Planning Associate

 I was born and raised in Bethlehem, PA.
-I grew up right next to Yosko Park where my friends and I played sports, rode bikes, and swam from morning to night in the summertime.
+I grew up right next to Yosko Park, where my friends and I played sports, rode bikes, and swam from morning to night in the summertime.
 My core group of childhood friends and I are still very close to this day.

 My father was a Teamsters Union truck driver and instilled a strong work ethic in me.
 My mother worked odd jobs but was mostly a stay-at-home mom.
 They divorced when I was young but maintained a great relationship to make sure my sister and I were well taken care of.
 My parents have had a profound impact on my life and have taught me what it means to be a good person, even when nobody is watching.